-The committee Security and Safety Committee will meet at least annually to review and update the school's School Security and Safety Plan, security and safety plan as necessary.
-In determining whether the security and safety plan School Security and Safety Plan requires updating, the committee Security and Safety Committee will take into account the results of the security and vulnerability assessment of the school, as described in Section IV below.
-The security and safety committee Security and Safety Committee shall also be notified of any instances of disturbing or threatening behavior that may not meet the definition of bullying and shall report such information, as necessary, to the district safe school climate coordinator.
+The Security and Safety Committee will meet at least annually to review and update the school's School Security and Safety Plan, as necessary.
+In determining whether the School Security and Safety Plan requires updating, the Security and Safety Committee will take into account the results of the security and vulnerability assessment of the school, as described in Section IV below.
+The Security and Safety Committee shall also be notified of any instances of disturbing or threatening behavior that may not meet the definition of bullying.

-Any information provided under this regulation shall be provided in accordance with the confidentiality restrictions imposed under the Family Educational Rights and Privacy Act ("FERPA") and the district's Board's Confidentiality and Access to Student Information policy and accompanying regulations.
-Specifically, any parent/guardian serving as a member of the school security and safety committee Security and Safety Committee shall not have access to any information reported to the committee or participate in any activities which may compromise the confidentiality of any student.

-Security and Safety Committee that would result in a violation of FERPA, and the access of other members of the Security and Safety Committee to personally identifiable student information shall be limited to those individuals on such committee who have a legitimate educational interest in such information.
+Any information provided under this regulation shall be provided in accordance with the confidentiality restrictions imposed under the Family Educational Rights and Privacy Act ("FERPA") and the Board's Confidentiality and Access to Student Information policy and accompanying regulations.
+Specifically, any parent/guardian serving as a member of the Security and Safety Committee shall not have access to information reported to the Security and Safety Committee that would result in a violation of FERPA, and the access of other members of the Security and Safety Committee to personally identifiable student information shall be limited to those individuals on such committee who have a legitimate educational interest in such information.